barrysweeney/1-click-startup/README.md

 When a user submits a form or clicks a button on the font-end user interface in their browser, a request is made to certain endpoint on the
 "backend" webserver.
-For example, when a user attempts to login, their email and password is sent to the Flask webserver which then performs the authentication.
+For example, when a user attempts to log in, their email and password is sent to the Flask webserver which then performs the authentication.

 Let's start running through the code.